-Oxygen is a byproduct released when plants engage in photosynthesis, the process they use to produce their own food.
+Oxygen is a by-product released when plants engage in photosynthesis, the process they use to produce their own food.
 The chemical events that occur during photosynthesis are complex.
 The result is that six carbon dioxide molecules and six water molecules become six glucose molecules and six oxygen molecules.
 The word "photosynthesis" means "making things with light."

 Water and Nutrients

 Plant roots absorb water and some nutrients from the ground.
-Water moves up the plant through xylem, which is a specialized tissue inside the plant.
+Water moves up the plant through the xylem, which is a specialized tissue inside the plant.
 Water is needed as a means of transporting vital nutrients throughout the plant, and it becomes a reducing agent for the chemistry that occurs during the photosynthesis process.
 The plant uses water to break down carbon dioxide molecules before they can be reassembled into the sugar substance the plant uses as stored energy.

 The Sun's Energy

 Photons in sunlight provide the energy required for photosynthesis to occur.
 The plant captures these photons with light-absorbing pigments, such as chlorophyll and carotenoids.
 These pigments are also responsible for the green leaves on plants.
 Chlorophyll and carotenoids do not effectively absorb green or yellow light from the color spectrum.
 As a result, these colors reflect away from the leaves, making them appear green to our eyes.

 Plants absorb carbon dioxide from the air through tiny openings, called stomata in the plant's epidermis or outer tissue layer.
 These microscopic stomata pores open and close as the plant's needs change from absorbing carbon dioxide to expelling oxygen and water.
 Carbon dioxide is present in the atmosphere from animal exhalation during respiration, as well as from decaying organic matter.